-In general, timber homes fall within several categories, based on how the timbers are used or are fastened.
-All timber homes showcase the beauty of the wood, which adds abundant character to a home’s interior.
+Timber homes fall within one of several categories, based on how the timbers are used or are fastened, but all showcase the beauty of the wood, which adds character to a home’s interior.

 Traditional timber frames are fashioned by skilled artisans who carve the timbers’ interlocking wood joints by hand and fasten them with wood pegs (aka, trunnels) — never metal.